Stop Collection Agency Phone Harassment! Get Peace Of Mind.

 Nevertheless, the FDCPA is a federal law, and the debt collection agency in question may ask that the matter be moved to a federal court.
 In a nutshell, when it comes to the matter of how to sue a debt collector for harassment, you are better-off speaking with a qualified lawyer who will be able to provide you with tailored guidance.

-Can a collection agency sue you?
+🔍Can a collection agency sue you?

 As much as you can sue a collection agency, a collection agency can also sue you over the non-payment of your debts.
+If a creditor intends to pursue legal action, they may notify you even after you request to cease communication.

 If you receive a court summons from a collection agency, it is wise not to ignore it.
 Read it carefully and get in touch with a consumer rights attorney immediately.
 You may think that ignoring it will make it go away, however, it will only lead to more serious and unintended consequences.

-Do you need a lawyer?
+⚖️Do you need a lawyer?

 In the most basic sense of the question, you do not need a lawyer to help you file a complaint against a debt collector or sue them to court, nevertheless, the professional experience that retaining the services of an attorney brings to the table is priceless.